brson/wasm-opt-rs/notes.md

 I was pretty shocked by that,
-as the original estimate was a driven not by any real estimation, but just by a hunch that we could do it on the allocated budget.
+as the original estimate was a driven not by any real estimation, but just by a hunch that we could do it within the allocated budget.

-I still do not have much faith in software estimation.
+I still do not believe in software estimation.

 One of the deliverables W3F asks for every milestone is a blog post.
 I declined to offer a milestone (M1) blog post,